aicomply-dev/aicomply/README.md

 ---

+## 📖 The Story

+This project started a couple of weeks ago with a simple goal: **make EU AI Act compliance accessible to everyone**.

+Using [Daniel Miessler's](https://github.com/danielmiessler) **PAI (Personal AI) agent infrastructure** combined with **Claude**, we extracted and structured the EU AI Act requirements into actionable content.
+The result?
+A complete compliance toolkit including:

+- 📚 **Training materials** — Learning modules to understand the regulation
+- 📋 **Policy framework** — Ready-to-adapt AI governance policy
+- 📐 **14 Standards** — Technical and organizational requirements
+- 📝 **Procedures, checklists, forms, and records** — Operational documentation
+- 🎯 **114+ Controls** — Mapped to EU AI Act articles

+### Why This Exists

+If you're wondering *"How do I even start with AI Act compliance?"* — this platform is for you.

+AI Act compliance is a **cross-functional effort** involving legal, technical, risk, and business teams.
+This app helps you **kick-start your AI compliance program** by providing a structured foundation you can build upon.

+---

+## ⚠️ Important Disclaimer

+> **This content is for educational and training purposes only.**
+>
+> - This platform does **not guarantee compliance** with the EU AI Act
+> - Compliance requires cross-functional work with legal, technical, and business stakeholders
+> - The materials are starting points — **adapt them to your organization's context**
+> - This is the **first iteration** — errors in content are possible and will be addressed
+> - Always consult qualified legal and compliance professionals for your specific situation

+### How to Use This

+1. **Learn** — Use the training modules to understand the EU AI Act
+2. **Adapt** — Customize the policies, standards, and procedures for your organization
+3. **Improve** — Found an error or have a suggestion?
+Open an issue or PR!
+4. **Share** — Help the community (remember to remove sensitive content before sharing)

+---

 ## Overview

 AI Comply is a comprehensive open-source platform designed to help organizations understand, assess, and implement compliance with the **EU AI Act (Regulation 2024/1689)**.
 Built for organizations of all sizes, it provides structured guidance through the entire compliance journey.